Ceres Life Graybar IncomePlus

 The Graybar IncomePlus is a long-term retirement product, and its liquidity provisions reflect that design.
 Penalty-free withdrawals are typically available after the first contract anniversary, generally up to 10% of the accumulation value annually during the surrender charge period.
 This free withdrawal provision allows access to a meaningful portion of the contract value each year without triggering surrender charges — providing a degree of liquidity during the surrender period for contract holders who need access to funds for anticipated or unanticipated expenses.

 Withdrawals beyond the 10% free withdrawal amount during the surrender period may incur surrender charges and potentially market value adjustments depending on interest rate movement since contract issue.
-The surrender charge schedule typically declines over a multi-year period — commonly around 10 years depending on the contract version — reaching zero at the end of the surrender period when full access to the accumulation value is available without penalty.
+The specific surrender charge schedule and any waiver provisions for nursing home confinement or terminal illness should be confirmed in the contract for your state.

 The interaction between free withdrawals and the GLWB rider is an important planning consideration.
 Free withdrawals taken outside of the guaranteed lifetime withdrawal structure may reduce the Benefit Base and the guaranteed income amount under the rider.
 The specific rules governing how ad hoc withdrawals interact with rider mechanics are specified in the contract and should be reviewed carefully with an advisor before taking any withdrawal that is not part of the rider’s income activation structure.
 For contract holders whose income strategy is built entirely around the GLWB rider payouts, ad hoc free withdrawals may not be the optimal approach — but they provide a useful safety valve for genuine unexpected liquidity needs during the deferral period.